 When companies are deciding on which Enterprise Resource Planning (ERP) system to purchase, they will generally look to the major players in their industry or market segment.
 SAP, Oracle, and Infor offer the most popular ERP systems that can be customized to incorporate a company’s business processes but will often require a company to adopt some of the best practices incorporated in the ERP software they purchase.

-The open source ERP solution can give some companies the opportunity to own and operate an ERP system with limited capital outlay.
+The open-source ERP solution can give some companies the opportunity to own and operate an ERP system with limited capital outlay.
 When a company then purchases support for their system and development work to incorporate unique business processes, the cost increases accordingly.
-There are disadvantages to open source ERP that should be considered including the ability to obtain support for the software and the possibility that a company may be on their own in the case of a major system failure which could bring operations to a grinding halt for a period of time.
+There are disadvantages to open-source ERP that should be considered including the ability to obtain support for the software and the possibility that a company may be on their own in the case of a major system failure that could bring operations to a grinding halt for a period of time.